R-parity violating two-loop level rainbowlike contribution to the fermion electric dipole moment: R-parity violating contribution to the EDM

 Let us now calculate the RPV rainbow diagrams.
-We can classify the rainbow diagrams into two types.
-The first type is the insertion of the effective one-loop level neutrino-gaugino-gauge boson vertex [Fig. \ref{fig:rainbow_type} (1)].
-The second type is the insertion of the effective one-loop level neutrino-gaugino transition [Fig. \ref{fig:rainbow_type} (2)].
+We can split the rainbow diagrams contributing to the EDM into two parts, one having a neutralino and a neutrino in the intermediate state, and another one having a chargino and a charged lepton, as

-The derivation of the RPV rainbow diagrams is very similar to that of the rainbow diagrams in the minimal supersymmetric standard model \cite{rainbowyamanaka}.
-The detail of the computation of the type 1 and 2 insertions is presented in Appendices \ref{sec:type1rainbow} and \ref{sec:type2rainbow}, respectively.
+The rainbow contribution with a neutralino and a neutrino, $d^{\chi_0}_{F}$, comprises two types of diagrams.
+The first type is the insertion of the effective one-loop level neutrino-gaugino-gauge boson vertex [Fig. \ref{fig:rainbow_type} (a)].
+The second one is the insertion of the effective one-loop level neutrino-gaugino transition [Fig. \ref{fig:rainbow_type} (b)].
+The calculation of these RPV rainbow diagrams is very similar to that in the minimal supersymmetric standard model with R-parity conservation \cite{Yamanaka:2012ia}.
+The rainbow contribution with a chargino and a charged lepton, $d^{\chi_-}_{F}$, involves additional types of diagrams where the external photon is attached to these charge-one particles [Figs. \ref{fig:rainbow_type} (c) and (d)].

-To obtain the EDM contribution, the above rainbow diagrams are calculated to the first order in the external momentum carried by the gauge boson (this manipulation is suitable since the EDM is the first order coefficient of the multipolar expansion).
-In our calculation, we have neglected the fermion mass originating from the mass insertion of the inner loop.
-The formulae of the EDM of the fermion $F_k$ ($k$ is the flavor of the external fermion) given by the type 1 [Fig. \ref{fig:rainbow_type} (1)] and the type 2 [Fig. \ref{fig:rainbow_type} (2)] diagrams are respectively \begin{widetext}
+The final EDM is obtained by calculating the rainbow diagrams up to the first order in the external momentum carried by the gauge boson (recall that the EDM is the first order coefficient of the multipolar expansion of the CP-odd form factor).
+In this work, we neglect the fermion mass insertions which are much smaller than those of sparticles.
+The neutralino contribution to the EDM of a fermion $F_k$ ($k$ is the generation number) is given by \begin{widetext}